 Ensuring that your brand message is completely relevant to the individuals or groups who come across it is not merely a desirable factor anymore – it’s absolutely essential for standing out in an increasingly saturated marketplace.
-Brand personalisation is about many things but the bottom line has everything to do with showing your audience that you know them, you understand them, and you respect their individuality and individual wishes.
-Harness that essence during the events season to come, and you’ll be able to establish authentic relationships with your prospective clients and customers, which in turn will drive outsized results for your brand.
+Brand personalisation is about many things, but the bottom line has everything to do with showing your audience that you know them, you understand them, and you respect their individuality and individual wishes.
+Harness that essence during the events season to come, and you’ll have the ability to a relationships with your prospective clients and customers which goes above and beyond the usual, and which will drive outsized results for your brand.

 Personalised Marketing Takes Off

 Few would deny that marketing of all sorts is less irritating when it is personalised.
 Even spam emails which use the real name of the recipient are far more likely to be opened, read, and engaged with than those which appear generic at first sight.
 We can see this in the most obvious ways via marketing giants such as Amazon; their tailored recommendations algorithm blazed an impressive new trail for others to follow, and opened up new horizons for marketing drives of all colours and shapes.

 In fact, a recent survey by Attest (a major consumer insights platform) found that millennial audiences overwhelmingly preferred personalised messaging and recommendation, with 77% of those surveyed claiming it helped them choose the events, brands, etc to follow and spend their money on.
 However, personalisation for events goes far further than an Amazon-style list of recommended products, picked out by algorithms for your shopping cart.
 Here are just a few ways in which marketers and events managers can tailor their messages for changing and diverse audiences: